Sakrac/DaisyStats/README.md

 # Command Line Arguments:

 daisystats [a=&lt;num&gt;] [s=&lt;num&gt;] [f=&lt;shape&gt;] [o=&lt;condition&gt;] [p=&lt;csv file&gt;] [r=&lt;num&gt;] [d=&lt;csv file&gt;] [b=&lt;color&gt;] [input.csv] output.png

-All command line arguments can also be rows in the top of input.csv file If the only command line argument is a csv file a variety of guesses for command line arguments will be made based on the contents of that file.
+All command line arguments can also be rows in the top of input.csv file.
+If the only command line argument is a csv file a variety of guesses for command line arguments will be made based on the contents of that file.

 * a/aspect=&lt;num&gt; : aspect ratio for round or rect, divide width by height
 * b/background=&lt;color&gt;/&lt;image file&gt; : set background color or image
+* c/color=&lt;color&gt; : set text color
 * d/data=&lt;csv file&gt; : Load in a csv file that has values to represent
 * f/font=&lt;font&gt;: The font for legend, font should have a .ttf extension.
 * l/legend=&lt;height&gt; : add a legend of the data names at the bottom
+* l/legend=inside : show the legend inside the flowers instead of the bottom
-* c/color=&lt;color&gt; : set text color
+* n/name_color=&lt;color&gt; : Use a separate color for names than the title
 * m/make=&lt;shape&gt; : Make a shape.
 Shape is one of: round, rect, first, last
 * o/order=&lt;condition&gt; : Packing order. (orig, large, small, shuffle, name)
 * p/preset=&lt;csv file&gt; : Load in a csv file of preset flowers
 * r/random=&lt;num&gt; : Create &lt;num&gt; random sized flowers, uses presets
-* s/size=&lt;num&gt; : Make the result fit within this size (max width or height) with given line height
+* s/size=&lt;num&gt; : Make the result fit within this size (max width or height)
 * t/title=&lt;size&gt;:&lt;name&gt; : Add a title on the top of the page.

- Note about colors:
+### Note about colors
 The color parameter can be 0-15 for c64 palette, 000-fff for amiga, 0000-ffff amiga+alpha,
 000000-ffffff for web or 00000000-ffffffff for web+alpha or color name.
+Valid color
-Valid color names include old classics such as transparent, black, white, orange, blue, azure, teal, jade, green, cyan, turquoise, taupe, indigo, taupe, emerald, coffee, chocolate, aqua, maroon, burgundy, purple, olive, gray, brown, lavender, lime, lilac, periwinkle, bronze, pear, tan, orchid, crimson, cerise, ruby, violet, beige, coral, red, scarlet, pink, yellow, white.
+names include old classics such as transparent, black, white, orange, blue, azure, teal, jade, green, cyan, turquoise, taupe, indigo, taupe, emerald, coffee, chocolate, aqua, maroon, burgundy, purple, olive, gray, brown, lavender, lime, lilac, periwinkle, bronze, pear, tan, orchid, crimson, cerise, ruby, violet, beige, coral, red, scarlet, pink, yellow, white.

 # CSV (excel, pages, google sheets, etc.) format: